-Goal: Promote community redevelopment via grants for projects supporting economic redevelopment that:
+Goal: Promote community redevelopment via projects supporting economic development that:

-- 1. Reduces the effects of slum and blight in the Gainesville Metropolitan Area- - 2.
+- 1. Reduces the effects of slum and blight in the Gainesville Metropolitan Area - 2.
 Targets residents of low to moderate income including the elderly - 3.
 Impacts the surrounding urban infrastructure rehabilitation, revitalization or conservation or any combination of benefits - 4.
 Impacts Gainesville Metropolitan areas with low-income residents. - 5.
 Addresses negative physical and economic conditions of slums related to disease, poverty and crime. - 6.
-Improve the surrounding infrastructure in support of economic development goals for the reduction of slum and blight- - 7.
-Achieves Board policies related to economic development: increases economic prosperity, economic equity and diverse tax base in these areas needing redevelopment - 8.
-Special criteria for 2020: How the grant funds address Covid-19 impacts in the community.
+Improve the surrounding infrastructure in support of economic development goals for the reduction of slum and blight - 7.
+Achieves Board policies related to economic development: increases economic prosperity, economic equity and diverse tax base in these areas needing redevelopment

-Uses: Funds will be used for grants for Professional Services Grantsprojects typically related to the planning, design, and construction of infrastructure that promote community redevelopment throughpromotes economic services, benefittingdevelopment.
+Uses: Funds will be used for projects typically related to the planning, design, and construction of infrastructure that promotes economic development.

-Applicability: Projects must benefit the low-income to moderate income residents and the elderly in the City of Gainesville Metropolitan Area.
-Gainesville Metropolitan Area as defined by the 2019 GCRA.
+Applicability: Projects must benefit the low-income to moderate income residents and the elderly in the Gainesville Metropolitan Area as defined by the 2019 GCRA.